 What It's Like To Breathe Some Of The Most Polluted Air In The World

 The first thing I do every morning is open my balcony door and check the air outside.
 If I spot the blue sky, I'm overjoyed and draw in a deep breath.
 But many days, the air has a dusty, burnt taste.
-I make a mental note to not forget my air filter mask before I leave the house.
+I make a mental note not to forget my air filter mask before I leave the house.

-This is life in the India's capital New Delhi.
+This is life in India's capital, New Delhi.

 In the nine years that I have been living here, the air quality has rapidly deteriorated.
 When I first moved to the city, the winter fog that rolls around this time of the year was white.
 But over the years, it has turned grayish-brown from smoke and dust.
 On days I don't wear a face mask, I have a constant headache and my nose clogs up.
 When the pollution level is high, I try to take shallow breaths, absorbing only as much air as absolutely necessary.

-Delhi is ranked as the world's 6th most polluted city in terms of air quality, according to according to the World Health Organization.
+Delhi is ranked as the world's 6th most polluted city in terms of air quality, according to the World Health Organization.
 (It has plenty of regional company — 14 of the 15 worst are in India.)

 I wanted to know how pollution was affecting my health.
 So last week, I went to visit Dr. Sunil Kohli, the head physician of Hamdard Institute of Medical Sciences and Research, a public hospital in Delhi.